 I think this DIY twin floor house bed turned out lovely!
 My first consignment project was a huge success!!!
 Haha but read here what I've learned from my first consignment project and some tips for you in case you want to hire someone for a custom project.

 In case you prefer visuals, watch me making it on my YouTube channel here.
-Will be live on Monday, September 13th.
 Subscribe to get notifications!

 In case you missed it, here are 10 Montessori floor house beds with free plans.
 Give it a read!